HISPlayer/UnityWebGL-SDK/hisplayer-api.md

   * **HISPLAYER_EVENT_PLAYBACK_PAUSE**
   * **HISPLAYER_EVENT_PLAYBACK_STOP**
   * **HISPLAYER_EVENT_PLAYBACK_SEEK**

 * **public struct HISPlayerEventInfo**: The information of the triggered event.
   * **public HisPlayerEvent eventType**: The type of the triggered event.
   * **public int playerIndex**: The index of the player where the event is triggered.

+* **public enum LogLevel**: The current logging level to filter which log messages are output.
+  * **ERROR** : Indicates critical errors that may prevent the application from functioning correctly.
+  * **WARNING** : Indicates potential issues or situations that may require attention.
+  * **INFO** : Provides general informational messages about the application's execution.
+  * **DEBUG** : Logs messages useful for debugging and troubleshooting purposes, typically only visible during development.
+  * **NONE** : No log messages will appear.

 ## Functions
 The following functions are provided by **HISPlayerManager**.
 They are not public so it’s necessary to create a custom script which inherits from **HISPlayerManager**.